-Each permit to build an addition will cost $100 to $300.
+Room addition permits cost $200 to $600 on average.
 Permits ensure that your addition will not go over the allowed impervious cover percentage on your lot, and inspections ensure the drainage around your home is functional, electrical and plumbing work is done to code, and you don’t break any rules on the height of your house and fence.

 When it comes to dealing with getting permits for a house addition, having a contractor is a godsend.
 Some permit approval has been known to hold things up by up to six or even twelve months, whereas a contractor can get the job done faster.